aeonSolutions/AeonLabs-LDAD-ATOM-For-I2C-Sensors/README.md

 # AeonLabs-LDAD-ATOM-For-I2C-Sensors
-This repo contains the KiCad files for the LDAD ATOM features 1 I2C sensor connection, has WIFI and BLE connectivity, externanlly powerted 3.3V to 12V such as a USB plug.
+This repo contains the KiCad files for the LDAD ATOM features 1 I2C sensor connection, has WIFI and BLE connectivity, externally powered 3.3V to 12V such as a USB plug.
 This PCB was made to Fit a [45x25mm](https://s.click.aliexpress.com/e/_A5Elob) enclosure.

 ![](https://views.whatilearened.today/views/github/aeonSolutions/AeonLabs_LDAD_ATOM_For_I2C_Sensors.svg)